fedemengo/FFC/README.md

 ## TODOs

 * Core features
-	* Fix TupleType checks, for both assignments/declaration
-		* same types different names should work, but different types are to be forbidden
 	* Standard library names can't be reused
 	* Fix Type checking in declaration when both are specified
 	* Add support to maps